kenjennings/Atari-Pet-Frogger/README_Porting.md

 A reasonable list of the commonly available home computers marketed in the US during the 1977 to 1983 timeframe: Pet, TRS-80, Apple II, TRS Color Computer, VIC-20, TI-44/9, Commodore 64, IBM PC/clones.
 I'm not as familiar with many non-US brands.
 Based on the documentation availability and YouTube reviews of systems and games here is my short list of non-US systems that seem to be popular:  BBC Micro, ZX Spectrum, Dragon, Sinclair ZX81.

 These platforms capabilities vary.
 SOME are extremely limited.
 SOME are better than others.
-SOME may be limited in most respects, but have a feature the Atari can't inherently duplicate (e.g.  64 column text.)
+SOME may be limited in most respects, but have a feature the Atari can't inherently duplicate (e.g.  64 column text, Color maps.)
 SOME can be improved with optional add-ons that will not be considered here.
 The POSSIBLE lowest common denominators:

 - Limited graphics modes.
 Perhaps even no graphics beyond the text display.

 - If multiple graphics modes are possible the hardware cannot easily mix graphics modes, or text with graphics on screen.
 Where this does occur it is usually done by simply drawing text on a graphics display.

 - Limited color palette:  2, 4, 8, or 16 colors.
 Either no, or limited color indirection supported.

-Color may be implemented by a separate color map that specifies the color used in a character-sized tile.
+- Color may be implemented by a separate color map that specifies the color used in a character-sized tile.
+The Atari doesn't have a color map feature, so this is one of the harder objectives to work around.

 - Fixed location in memory for the text/graphics screen.